 Nanoparticles applied to sustainable energy and biomedical applications

-This research is partially funded by the Centre of Excellence EQUiTANT (F180175TIBT) and the EMÜ Bridge Funding (P200030TIBT).
+This research is partially funded by the Estonian Centre of Excellence 2015 EQUiTANT (TK134) and the EMÜ Bridge Funding (P200030TIBT).

 We are a material science and engineering research group with the main research focus on metal oxide and metal nanoparticle synthesis.
 We are more particularly interested by silver, cobalt, zinc oxide, hafnium dioxide, and hybrid nanomaterials.
 The main targeted applications are sustainable energy, biocidal coatings, water purification and nanomedicine.